malmstein/yahnac/README.md

 Yet Another Hacker News Android Client

-You can use this app keep you up to date with the latest news from Hacker News:
+You can use this app to keep up to date with the latest news from Hacker News:

   - Top Stories
   - New Stories